ctranstrum/chuck/README.md

 ## Create your own firmware

-Follow the instructions for [creating your own ZMK firmware repo][zmk] but note that the One Up Chuck keyboard is an out-of-tree keyboard so you will not find it in the list of keyboards, but don't panic, we will make the necessary changes to get it working.
+Follow the instructions for [creating your own ZMK firmware repo][zmk] but note that the Charlieflex keyboard is an out-of-tree keyboard so you will not find it in the list of keyboards, but don't panic, we will make the necessary changes to get it working.